solaranamnesis/joseph-daniel-guigniaut/la-venus-de-paphos/full-text-english.md

 Bright trembling pearls depend at every spray,
 And kept from falling, seem to fall away.
 A glossy freshness hence the Rose receives,
-And blushes sweet through all her silken leaves ;
+And blushes sweet through all her silken leaves;
 (The drops descending through the silent night,
 While stars serenely roll their golden light,)
 Close 'till the morn, her humid veil she holds;
 Then deckt with virgin pomp the flow'r unfolds.
 Soon will the morning blush: ye maids! prepare,
-In rosy garlands bind your flowing hair ;
+In rosy garlands bind your flowing hair;
 'Tis Venus' plant: the blood fair Venus shed,
-O'er the gay beauty pour'd immortal red ;
+O'er the gay beauty pour'd immortal red;
 From Love's soft kiss a sweet Ambrosial smell
 Was taught for ever on the leaves to dwell;
 From gemms, from flames, from orient rays of light
-The richest lustre makes her purple bright ;
+The richest lustre makes her purple bright;
-And she to-morrow weds ; the sporting gale
+And she to-morrow weds; the sporting gale
 Unties her zone, she bursts the verdant veil;

 Thro' all her sweets the rifling lover flies,
 And as he breathes, her glowing fires arise.